zephenryus/php-console-log/README.md

 ### Logging Objects

-When parsed into javascript PHP objects are turned into associative arrays and sent to the console.
+When parsed into javascript PHP objects are turned into javascript objects and sent to the console.
+This makes it so you can drill down into object properties as you would with a regular javascript object.

 ```php
 <?php